Trust Management Software: What Private Trustees Actually Need

 There's a gap in the middle.
 And it's where most private trustees actually live.

-What Private Trustees Actually Need From Software
+What Private Trustees Actually Need From Trustee Software

 You're not managing 500 trust accounts.
 You're managing one, or a handful.
 You don't have a team of trust officers.
 You don't need a Salesforce integration or an automated wire transfer system.